jamcunha/data-algo/data-structures/single_linked_list/README.md

 To delete an element in a single linked list is needed to find the previous node of the node to be deleted and link it to the next node.

-The deletion is O(1) because we can delete the next node of a given node without needing to iterate over the list.
+The deletion is O(n) because to delete a node, we need to iterate over the list to find the previous node to update it's next reference.

+We can remove the next node of a given node in O(1).

 ### Access